Wine & Dine

 The view from the Genesee Brew House can’t be beaten– the brewery overlooks High Falls, a 96-foot waterfall in downtown Rochester.

 When it’s time for dinner, you will find no shortage of fantastic food in the Flour City.
-Head back to the Public Market District and enjoy Bitter Honey, or check out The Cub Room in Rochester’s South Wedge neighborhood.
+Head back to the Public Market District and enjoy Bitter Honey, or check out The Cub Room or Crisp in Rochester’s South Wedge neighborhood.

 After dinner, visit Abbott’s Frozen Custard for a quintessential Rochester treat.
 The original Abbott’s location at Charlotte Beach on the shores of Lake Ontario has been serving up sweet frozen custard since 1926.